Labour Day: Victoria

+Queensland

+Labour Day was first celebrated with a public holiday in Queensland in 1865 as Eight Hours Celebration Day.
+It occurred on 1 March (Saint David's Day) and celebrated the winning of an eight-hour work day by Brisbane workers in 1858.
+The date was moved to May Day around 1896, in solidarity with the attack on United States workers on the first May Day parade in the Haymarket affair.
+In 1901, the holiday was moved to the first Monday in May, to ensure a long weekend.

 Bangladesh

-Bangladesh Garment Sramik Sanghati, an organization working for the welfare of garment workers, has requested that 24 April be declared Labour Safety Day in Bangladesh, in memory of the victims of the Rana Plaza building collapse.
+Bangladesh Garment Sramik Sanghati, an organisation working for the welfare of garment workers, has requested that 24 April be declared Labour Safety Day in Bangladesh, in memory of the victims of the 2013 Rana Plaza collapse.
+However, Bangladesh does observe May Day on 1 May.

-Bahamas
+The Bahamas

-Labour Day is a national holiday in the Bahamas, celebrated on the first Friday in June in order to create a long weekend for workers.
-The traditional date of Labour Day in the Bahamas, however, is 7 June, in commemoration of a significant workers' strike that began on that day in 1942.
-Labour Day is meant to honor and celebrate workers and the importance of their contributions to the nation and society.
+Labour Day is a national holiday in The Bahamas, celebrated on the first Friday in June in order to create a long weekend for workers.
+The traditional date of Labour Day in The Bahamas, however, is 7 June, in commemoration of a significant workers' strike that began on that day in 1942.
+Labour Day is meant to honour and celebrate workers and the importance of their contributions to the nation and society.
 In the capital city, Nassau, thousands of people come to watch a parade through the streets, which begins at mid-morning.
-Bands in colourful uniforms, traditional African junkanoo performers, and members of various labour unions and political parties are all part of the procession, which ends up at the Southern Recreation Grounds, where government officials make speeches for the occasion.
-For many residents and visitors to the Bahamas, the afternoon of Labour Day is a time to relax at home or perhaps visit the beach.
+Bands in colourful uniforms, traditional African Junkanoo performers, and members of various labour unions and political parties are all part of the procession, which ends up at the Southern Recreation Grounds, where government officials make speeches for the occasion.